himkak/notes/AlgoDS/Readme.md

 - https://www.youtube.com/watch?v=ePqBaDRHkdk&list=PLSVu1-lON6LyvJV6EwIJrcZi4ONJmQCQ5&index=4

+- start by setting all the distances between source and all the nodes as infinity, except from source to source which will be 0
-- In this algo, we first do topological sort and then pick the next node acc to topological sort.
+- In this algo, we first do topological sort and then pick the next node acc to topological sort, and update the distance if value is less than existing.

 #### Dijkstra's Algorithm